swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

 We already discussed how resolving actors works in [Resolving Distributed Actors](#resolving-distributed-actors), however in this section we can tie it into the real process of invoking the target function as well.

-In the example we're following so far, the recipient resolution is simple because we have the recipient id available in the `Envelope.recipientID`, so we only need to resolve that using the system that is receiving the message:
+In the example we're following so far, the recipient resolution is simple because we have the recipient ID available in the `Envelope.recipientID`, so we only need to resolve that using the system that is receiving the message:

 ```swift
 guard let actor: any DistributedActor = try self.knownActors[envelope.recipientID] else {